jepstein-eagle/adaptable/README.md

 npm login --registry=https://registry.adaptabletools.com --scope=@adaptabletools
 ```

-3. Enter your credentions:
+3. Enter your credentials that was provided to you by the AdapTable support team:

-  * your login name - use the login that was provided to you by the support team.
+  * login name
-  * your email - use the address that you were given by the support team.
+  * email
-  * your password - use the unique alpanumeric password that you were given by the support team.
+  * password

 4. Confirm that you were logged in correctly by using whoami: